Caseworker & New Client Packet

 - Agency Application

 Please refer to the Sample LOI for the format of this document.
-Two (2) originals of this letter, signed and notarized must be mailed to MAA for your adoption process.
-Your plan needs to be specific to the child you are intending to adopt.
-Please keep this letter to one (1) page.
+Three (3) originals of this letter, signed and notarized must be mailed to MAA for your adoption process.
+Your letter needs to be specific to the child you are intending to adopt.
+Please email your letter to Sarah@MadisonAdoption.org for review PRIOR to notarization.
 The letter MUST include the following:

 (1) Information regarding your knowledge, experience, training, etc. concerning the special medical condition of the child.
 State that you are willing to provide the child with whatever medical course of action is necessary for their special need.